mitsuba-renderer/drjit/docs/loops.rst

   - Other access to unevaluated array contents, e.g. a ``print()`` statement.

-  You are not allowed to do any of the above, both within the :cpp:class:`Loop` condition and the body.
+  You are not allowed to do any of the above, both within the :cpp:struct:`Loop` condition and the body.
 Enoki will raise an exception when a kernel evaluation is triggered while recording a loop.